 As the paint started to run down, it was going down obvious grooves in the pumpkin and not spreading out over the whole surface since it wasn’t perfectly smooth and even, so the kids started squirting the paint in the areas where it wasn’t running down to help the process…basically anywhere on the top half of the pumpkin.

-So far we’ve kept the pumpkins inside since it’s rained every day since we painted them, but my plan is to spray them with polyurethane so we can put them outside for decoration.
+So far we’ve kept the pumpkins inside since it’s rained every day since we painted them, but my plan is to spray them with polyurethane spray so we can put them outside for decoration on our front porch.

 I did manage to get the pumpkins outside for a few quick pics between rain showers today.